 - 10. As a general rule, applications from family members will be processed together.
 This will apply for prioritised and non-prioritised applications. - 11.
-This prioritisation procedure will be kept under ongoing review and will be updated, as required, having regard to, inter alia, the nature of the changing caseload in the International Protection Office.
+This prioritisation procedure will be kept under ongoing review and will be updated, as required, having regard to, inter alia, the nature of the changing caseload in the International Protection Office and the changing situation in countries of origin.

-International Protection Office Irish Naturalisation and Immigration Service 27 February 2017
+International Protection Office Immigration Service Delivery Department of Justice